 2) Find out about accessories.
 Items that, when new, come with earphones, connecting cables and charging stations, don’t always come with those important accessories when used.
 You should check to see what you are getting, and whether you will need to purchase other accessories.
 The fewer the accessories, the more of a discount you should expect.

 3) How to know you are getting a good price.

 Make sure you know when the model came out.
 In addition to how old the device is, you should check when the specific model debuted.
 Prices for refurbished items are mostly set by the debut of the product, and not how long those specific items were in use.
 This matters less with devices that don’t require a lot of software updates, such as cameras; but with a device such as a tablet, the older the device, the more issues it may have with running the latest software.

 Generally speaking, the cost for a reliable, certified pre-owned piece of equipment is usually about 15-20% less than buying new, plus 10% per year since the original sale.
 So, a three year old tablet might be about half the price of that same tablet new.

-There are options to compare products on most of the retailers mentioned above.
-Don’t automatically choose the cheapest option if you find one merchant selling the same item at a much lower cost, there is probably more risk.
+Comparison shop, and don’t automatically choose the cheapest option..
+If you find one merchant selling the same item at a much lower cost, there is probably more risk.